IBM/UAE/Unsupversied/simCLR/README.md

 The dataset **CIFAR-10** will be downloaded automatically when you use them first time.

 # Classifier
-Using code from https://github.com/google-research/simclr, it run
+Using code from https://github.com/google-research/simclr, it runs
 ```python
 python run.py --train_mode=pretrain \
   --train_batch_size=512 --train_epochs=1000 \